-Atari canceled the Beavis and Butthead video game arcade for a multitude of reasons.
-Firstly, the game didn’t have enough testers to give it a go.
-Because of this, the developers had many doubts about the game.
-Secondly, Midway bought Atari, which led to the cancellation of many games, including the Beavis and Butthead video game.
+Atari canceled the game for a multitude of reasons.
+Firstly, the game didn’t have enough testers to test it.
+Henceforth, the developers had many doubts about the game.
+Secondly, Midway bought Atari which led to the cancellation of many games, including this one.
 Lastly, the show itself had a very controversial reception, which led to the uncertainty of whether this game is appropriate for release.

 Beavis and Butthead: SNES edition

-There are three different Beavis and Butthead video game titles, on three different consoles.
+There are three different games titled Beavis and Butthead, on three different consoles.
 You can play this game on the Super Nintendo Entertainment System (SNES), Game Gear, and Sega Genesis.
 The Game Gear and Sega Genesis versions have the same plot where Beavis and Butthead scour their surroundings in hopes of finding money in Highland.
 They want to use that money to buy concert tickets for a sick GWAR concert.
 The Beavis and Butthead SNES version has a different plot.
 In this version, the two main characters undergo dangerous activities to get to the GWAR concert for free.

 Realtime Associates produced the Super NES version, NuFX developed the Game Gear version, and Radical Entertainment developed the Genesis/Mega Drive version.
 Viacom New Media published all three versions of the game and launched them in 1994.
 Torus Games later produced a Game Boy version.
 GT Interactive published the game in 1999, following Beavis and Butthead’s series finale and subsequent MTV cancellation.